Get free weekly resources from us!

 Read in

-Battling the Fall Doldrums Pt.1
+Battling the Fall Doldrums (Part 1)

-1. What they See,
+1. What they see,

-2. What they Celebrate,
+2. What they celebrate,

-3. What they Talk About, and
+3. What they talk about, and

-4. Who they Meet With
+4. Who they meet with.

-[tweet_dis]What has Jesus been doing in our student ministry, especially in and through our summer events?[/tweet_dis] I see many of our teenagers are experiencing a remarkable renewal in their relationship with Him, and I can help fuel that new momentum right now.
-Why haven’t I seen this more clearly?
+• Why haven’t I seen this more clearly?
 It’s clear I need more time and space for reflection and rest.
-And as Jeff said, when I know what I’m FOR I can help my ministry leaders know and live out their purpose in life and ministry more fully.
+As Jeff said, when I know what I’m FOR I can help my ministry leaders know and live out their purpose in life and ministry more fully.

 1. When is the last time you stopped and reflected on what Jesus has been doing in your ministry?

-2. What are some things Jesus is doing that you’ve neglected to thank Him for?
+2. What are some things Jesus is doing that you’ve neglected to thank him for?

 3. How are you using the ministry doldrums to refresh your soul?